-- Pest Management Contractor shall provide to City project manager for pre-approval the Pest Management Considerations Checklist. - □ Pest Management Contractor shall avoid the use of the following pesticides that threaten water quality, human health and the environment: - Acute Toxicity Category I chemicals as identified by the Environmental Protection Agency (EPA) - Organophosphate pesticides (e.g., those containing Diazinon, chlorpyrifos or malathion) - Pyrethroids (bifenthrin, cyfluthrin, beta-cyfluthrin, cypermethrin, deltamethrin, esfenvalerate, lambda-cyhalothrin, permethrin, and tralomethrin), carbamates (e.g., carbaryl), and fipronil - Copper-based pesticides unless their use is judicious, other approaches and techniques have been considered and the threat of impact to water quality is prevented. - Pest Management Contractor shall provide to the City's project manager an annual Report of all pesticide usage in support of City operations including product name and manufacturer, active ingredient(s), target pest(s), the total amounts used and reasons for any increase in use of any pesticide. - □ If the Contractor's on-site personnel are currently IPM certified through either the EcoWise or GreenPro programs, or through another program, the contractor shall provide written evidence of any certifications to the City's project manager.

-City Departmental Representative
+Pest Management Contractor sha Management Considerations Chec all provide to City project manager for pre-approval the Pest Pest Management Contractor shat quality, human health and the env of Acute Toxicity Category Agency (EPA) O Organophosphate pesticides of Pyrethroids (bifenthrin, esfenvalerate, lambda-cy carbaryl), and fipronil of Copper-based pesticides have been considered and Pest Management Contractor shall pesticide usage in support of Citingredient(s), target pest(s), the tipesticide.
+If the Contractor's on-site personal contractor is a pesticide. ll avoid the use of the following pesticides that threaten water any certifications to the City's pro ject manager.
+City I Departmental Representative Contractor Representative Print Name Print Name Date Date

-Contractor Representative

-Print Name

-Print Name